mohitghansela/placement-prediction/README.md

 A machine learning project to predict student placement using global higher education migration data.

+✨ You can learn it too — I wrote the code in a **tutor-style** step-by-step format, so it's beginner-friendly.

 ## 🔍 Overview
 - Dataset: Global Student Migration & Higher Education Trends
 - Goal: Predict whether a student will be placed (Yes/No)